You’re going to love this easy Crock Pot Zuppa Toscana… let your slow cooker do the work!

 - 2 cups water

-- ½ teaspoon freshly ground black pepper (more or less, to taste)
+- ½ teaspoon black pepper more or less, to taste

 - 2 teaspoons granulated sugar